 - Maggie Moore, director of faculty and staff services/employee assistance, Organizational Effectiveness

 - Adam Potter, human resources specialist, Employment Services

 - Jill Robinson, program coordinator, Equal Opportunity and Diversity

-- Rebecca Schwertfeger, director of talent acquisition, University Human Resources
+- Rebecca Schwertfeger, director of talent acquisition, UI Health Care Human Resources

 HR administrative liaisons

 - Cheryl Reardon, chief HR officer and associate vice president, University Human Resources

 - Joni Troester, assistant vice president for benefits, health, and productivity, University Human Resources

 - Kevin Ward, senior director for HR policy and administration, University Human Resources